stejoo/ansible-teamspeak/README.md

 If you have a TeamSpeak 3 Server license, you can have this role install it for you.
 Place your license file called `licensekey.dat` in the `files/` directory of this role.
 Tip: if you use Git, add that path to your `.gitignore` to make sure you do not push it somewhere by accident.

 * `teamspeak_use_license`: Set to `yes` to have your license set up.
 Default is `no`.
+* `teamspeak_license_srcfile`: TeamSpeak 3 Server license file on Ansible host to copy to target.
+Default searches for the license file at `files/licensekey.dat`
 * `teamspeak_licensepath`: Used to specify a directory where your license should be located on the target host.
 If a non-existent directory is specified it will be created for you.
 Make sure you enable the use of a INI configuration file, otherwise this option will be ineffective.
 The default is to leave this variable empty, which will place the license file in the same directory as the TeamSpeak 3 Server is installed in.

 #### Network configuration